Post-Stroke Support and Assessment in Calgary

 No. Our role is supportive and may complement broader medical and rehabilitation care where appropriate.

-If you are looking for stroke rehabilitation in Calgary, Anew Chiropractic Clinic offers a thoughtful, non-invasive, function-focused assessment approach for people navigating the neurological and physical effects of stroke.
+If you are looking for post-stroke rehabilitation in Calgary, Anew Chiropractic Clinic offers a thoughtful, non-invasive, neurologically-focused assessment approach for people navigating the neurological and physical effects of a stroke.

 We aim to help patients better understand how their nervous system is functioning and whether supportive care may play a role in their recovery journey.